open-cloud/open-cloud.github.io.old/0_overview.md

 ##Hardware Infrastructure

-This section sketches the OpenCloud hardware infrastructure, both in general terms (i.e., what OpenCloud will look like when fully deployed), and in specific terms (i.e., what infrastructure is operational today).
+This section sketches the OpenCloud hardware infrastructure, both in general terms (i.e., what we expect OpenCloud to look like when fully deployed), and in specific terms (i.e., what infrastructure is operational today).

-OpenCloud is designed to span a wide spectrum of Cloud resources -- from the data center, across wide-area national and regional networks, to edge access networks -- with SDN-enabled networks providing end-to-end connectivity across the entire system.
+OpenCloud is designed to span a wide spectrum of Cloud resources -- existing commodity clouds, large private clusters, across wide-area national and regional networks, to edge access networks -- with SDN-enabled networks providing end-to-end connectivity across much of the system.

 ![Figure 3.
 OpenCloud Deployed Across Four Tiers of Resources.]({{ site.url }}/figures/Slide3.jpg)